Skip to main content

 How does this intersect with XetHub?

 Git is great for versioning small files but cannot support files of over 100MB.
 XetHub scales Git to support larger files and repositories to bring that versioning to meet modern workflow needs.
-We built our Git extension to bring large file support to existing Git workflows.
-You can leverage all of these commands on your Xet repositories with no extra steps.
+Install and authenticate with our Git extension to bring large file support to existing Git workflows.
+Once you have cloned a repo with git xet clone, all your usual Git commands will work on your Xet repos with no extra steps.

-Ensure that you have your credentials set as they are included in every change you make.
+Ensure that you have your Git credentials set as they are included in every change you make.

 $ git config --global user.name "your_name"